 Once that earnings limit is hit, however, their paychecks for the remainder of the year no longer withhold for OASDI tax, a roughly $657 per month savings.

 Thus, depending on how much you earn and when you hit the limit, the extra dollars in your paycheck may amount to a sizeable sum.

 “If your income is high, you may meet the Social Security wage limit in the first four or five months of the year,” said Denis Curcio, a financial advisor with Carroll Financial Associates in Charlotte, North Carolina, in an interview.

-Many who meet the Social Security wage limit use their “bonus” to fund a vacation, pay for holiday gifts, or lighten their financial load.
-If your financial house is in order, said Curcio, that isn’t necessarily wrong.
-But before you fritter found money away, consider the following shrewd moves.
+Many who meet the Social Security wage limit use their “bonus” to fund a vacation or pay for holiday gifts.
+If your financial house is already in order, said Curcio, that isn’t necessarily wrong.
+But before you fritter found money away, consider the following alternative shrewd moves.

 Save for a rainy day

 “First, look at your short-term savings,” said Claerbout.
 “Do you have enough saved for an unexpected emergency?”

 Most financial advisors recommend setting three to six months’ worth of living expenses aside in an interest-bearing account, but you may need to save up to a year’s worth of expenses if your job is unstable or your income is uncertain.
 (Monthly budget calculator)